Skip to content

 Recovery

-A compression chin strap is worn continuously for one week and then at night for an additional two weeks.
-Swelling and bruising concentrate in the submental and neck region, peaking at three to five days and resolving substantially within two weeks.
-Most patients return to work and social activities within ten to fourteen days.
-Strenuous activity is restricted for four weeks.
-Final neck contour, including the cervicomental angle, is appreciated at three to six months.
+After a neck lift, a supportive chin strap is usually worn full time for about one week and then at night for about two additional weeks.
+Swelling and bruising are most noticeable under the chin and along the neck, usually peaking around three to five days and improving significantly within two weeks.
+Many patients return to work and social activities within ten to fourteen days.
+Strenuous activity is usually avoided for about four weeks.
+Final neck definition continues to refine over three to six months.

 Acute Recovery